Carmona, Cavite: Healthcare

-The Pagamutang Bayan ng Carmona (lit.
+The Pagamutang Panglungsod ng Carmona (lit.
 'Carmona City Hospital' and the Rural Health Unit (RHU) are government-owned and run healthcare facilities in the town.

-The main health center in the municipality is located in Barangay 4.
-A total of eleven barangay health centers or substations of the RHU are established in different barangays.
+The main health center in the city is located in Barangay 4.
+A total of eleven barangay health centers, or substations, of the RHU are established in different barangays.

-In addition to the rural health units and the Pagamutang Bayan, there are also private clinics and hospitals operating in the municipality.
-Eleven clinics are privately owned and one clinic is under the supervision of government health workers.
+In addition to the rural health units and the Pagamutang Panglungsod, there are also private clinics and hospitals operating in the city.
+Eleven clinics are privately owned, and one clinic is under the supervision of government health workers.

 Education

-The education sector in Carmona improved in many aspects of endeavor.
-In line with the local government's thrust of enhancing quality education, the Department of Education (DepEd), particularly the District of Carmona and Carmona National High School, with the full support of the local government unit, implemented various programs and projects that intensified the education sector in achieving its goals.
+The education sector in Carmona has improved in many aspects of endeavor.
+In line with the local government's thrust of enhancing quality education, the Department of Education (DepEd), particularly the District of Carmona and Carmona National High School, with the full support of the local government unit, implemented various programs and projects that intensified the education sector's efforts to achieve its goals.

-As early as 1995, various programs for the improvement of quality education started with a vision of producing competitive students from both the elementary and secondary levels.
+As early as 1995, various programs for the improvement of quality education started with a vision of producing competitive students at both the elementary and secondary levels.
 Carmona posted a literacy rate of 89%.
 The local government started with the computerization of all schools.
-Each public school was given computer units and students were provided with computer lessons.
+Each public school was given computer units, and students were provided with computer lessons.
 This is in consonance with the belief that modern technology and equipment are considered factors in enhancing better education.
 To address the increasing number of enrollees and students, the LGU conceptualized the construction of 2-story buildings in different schools in Carmona.

-At present, the municipality has a substantial number of classrooms and teachers to meet the learning needs of the school age population.
-As of School Year 2005–2006, the municipality has 50 educational institutions, 28 of which are public schools while 17 are privately run.
-The public schools are categorized into 18 pre-schools, 9 elementary, 1 junior high school, 1 senior high school and 1 tertiary school.
-The private educational institutions are composed of 10 pre-schools, 7 elementary, 3 secondary/high school, and a computer college.
+At present, the municipality has a substantial number of classrooms and teachers to meet the learning needs of the school-age population.
+As of the school year 2005–2006, the municipality has 50 educational institutions, 28 of which are public schools and 17 are privately run.
+The public schools are categorized into 18 pre-schools, 9 elementary schools, 1 junior high school, 1 senior high school, and 1 tertiary school.
+The private educational institutions are composed of 10 pre-schools, 7 elementary schools, 3 secondary/high schools, and a computer college.